The supplement may help with weight management and blood sugar levels

 Learn about how the popular supplement may benefit this common condition.

-It’s common for people with PCOS to also have insulin resistance, which can develop into Type 2 diabetes.
+It’s common for people with PMOS to also have insulin resistance, which can develop into Type 2 diabetes.
 Insulin helps you process sugar for energy.
 And if you have insulin resistance, this can increase the amount of sugar in your blood.
 An increase in insulin can lead to weight gain (due to its anabolic effect) and cause your ovaries to make more male hormones, which can suppress ovulation.

 Dr. Tumah says research shows that berberine may improve fasting blood sugar and fasting insulin, which are markers of insulin resistance.

-PCOS can cause weight gain, especially around your midsection.
+PMOS can cause weight gain, especially around your midsection.
 While a well-balanced diet and exercise can help maintain a healthy weight, some research shows that taking berberine as a complementary treatment may help.

 Advertisement

-“A 2022 study on women with PCOS compared berberine (500 milligrams twice a day) to other agents (including metformin).
-It showed that berberine may have greater potential to reduce the risk of cardiovascular disease than metformin in PCOS patients due to its effect on body composition, lipid profile and improvement in hormone status,” reports Dr. Tumah.
+“A 2022 study on women with PMOS compared berberine (500 milligrams twice a day) to other agents (including metformin).
+It showed that berberine may have greater potential to reduce the risk of cardiovascular disease than metformin in PMOS patients due to its effect on body composition, lipid profile and improvement in hormone status,” reports Dr. Tumah.
 “Additionally, berberine shows a greater reduction in waist circumference and waist-to-hip ratio compared to the metformin group.”

 While more research is needed to understand the relationship between berberine and heart health, some initial research shows that the supplement may help increase your “good” (HDL) cholesterol while reducing your total cholesterol, “bad” (LDL) cholesterol and blood triglycerides.